palantir/gradle-baseline/docs/best-practices/contributing/readme.md

 Generally, we prefer small and focussed contributions over bulky, vast ones.
 A rough guide line is that a contribution to another team's repository should not be longer than 200-300 lines unless [explicitly agreed and discussed](#discuss-the-scope-of-your-contributions).

+A common pattern is to split a contribution into several, isolated pieces and submit them as independent pull-requests.
+For example, if a contribution comprises a refactoring step, adds a new storage component, and exposes a new external API, then it can be split into three or four pieces:

+- **[1]** a refactoring step (not changing any logic or behavior)
+- **[2]** the implementation of the storage layer (plus tests)
+- **[3a]** a proposal for the external API (this will likely not get merged without [3b])
+- **[3b]** the implementation of the API, connecting the storage layer from [2] with the API from [3a]